mogu-lab/probabilistic-foundations-of-ml/README.md

 1. Add student to workspace as editor
 2. Ask student to duplicate homework project as private
 3. Rename project "Homework N: FIRST-NAME LAST-NAME"
-4. Click share, and invite `yy109@wellesley.edu` with edit access
+4. Click share, and invite instructor with edit access
 5. To download a PDF version of your notebook, follow [these instructions](https://deepnote.com/docs/export-pdf)